Internet for Seniors

 Negotiating with customer service representatives

 Another way to get discounts on internet service is more straightforward: call customer service.
-Ask the representative if they can offer you any deals, discounts or retention bonuses.
+Ask the representative if they can offer you any deals, discounts, or retention bonuses.
 And discounts aren’t just for new customers.
-If you’re an existing customer, and you tell the customer service rep that you’re not happy with the internet service and might not renew your contract, they will try harder to persuade you to stay on as a customer.
+If you’re an existing customer and tell the customer service rep that you’re not happy with the internet service and might not renew your contract, they will try harder to persuade you to stay on as a customer.
 They might offer significant discounts to sweeten the deal.

 Ben Gran